The blind auditions are well and truly underway in the latest season of The Voice Australia.

 Right from the very beginning, Sam caused controversy on The Voice.
 As a loop DJ and beatboxer, Boy George questioned whether his music really complied with the rules of the singing show, saying: "This is The Voice and you’re not really a singer."

-Sam went on to win and he's continued to perform at music festivals - when Covid permits!
+Sam went on to win and he's continued to perform at music festivals – with gigs picking up now that Covid restrictions are behind us.

 Diana Rouvas, 2019